Saint-Maur Abbey: Middle Ages

-On July 14, 1256, Pierre de Chevry, prior of Saint-Eloi, was elected abbot to replace Jean I of Auxonne (1251-1256) who had "shown himself to be detestable" and had been deposed.
+On 14 July 1256 Pierre de Chevry, prior of Saint-Éloi, was elected abbot to replace Jean I of Auxonne (1251-1256) who had "shown himself to be detestable" and had been deposed.
 For 30 years, Pierre I de Chevry left a strong mark on the monastic life of Saint-Maur.
 He was the first of the mitred abbots of the monastery and like the bishops he wore a ring, a dalmatic and a crosier.
 He instituted new offices such as those of Chamberlain, Cellarer and Treasurer.
 In 1273 Abbot Pierre I had a new Polyptych begun, that is, a general inventory of the abbey's domains.
 In 1275 he had a Cartulary made, a collection of charters which, together with the Polyptych, formed a 600-page work known as the "Black Book".
 This document is a source of information on the customs and social organization of the 13th century.
-At his death on June 5, 1285, Pierre de Chevry was buried in the chapel of Saint Martin, which was open to the north transept of the abbey church and which he had had rebuilt.
+At his death on 5 June 1285, Pierre de Chevry was buried in the chapel of Saint Martin, which was open to the north transept of the abbey church and which he had had rebuilt.
 The reconstruction work in "Gothic" style of the choir and the chevet of the church, which now reaches 86 meters in length, was completed around 1281.

 Around 1358, during the Hundred Years' War, the abbey sheltered the troops of the Dauphin, the future King Charles V. Fortifications were built, of which the western tower, known as the "Rabelais tower," remains today.
 In January 1378, Emperor Charles IV of the Holy Roman Empire, King of Bohemia, during a trip from Prague to visit his nephew Charles V, made a pilgrimage to Saint-Maur to cure his gout.
-He lived at the Abbey with his son and heir Wenceslaus and met the French king on January 12 and 15.
+He lived at the Abbey with his son and heir Wenceslaus and met the French king on 12 and 15 January.
 In 1430, the Armagnacs and then the English successively seized the abbey and pillaged it.
 In the 15th century, the abbot's residence in the abbey was the scene of the signing of two treaties: